davidhozic/discord-advertisement-framework/docs/thesis/sl/abstract.rst

 Considering that, at the time of writing, there are almost no free advertising frameworks capable of what this framework can do, it is reasonable to conclude that the project is of significant practical value.

-**Keywords:** Non-fungible tokens, automatic advertising, shilling, Python, graphical interface, remote access, saving to file, documentation, automatic testing, advertisement framework, message logging, design and development.
+**Keywords:** Python, graphical interface, remote access, saving to file, documentation, automatic testing, message logging, design and development.

 .. raw:: latex